 Kotigobba 3 Twitter Review: Was Kichcha Sudeep Starrer Worth The Wait?
 Here’s What Netizens Have To Say!

-Sandalwood superstar Kichcha Sudeep's Kotigobba 3 released in theatres on Thursday (October 14) after a long wait.
-The action drama was initially planned to release on April 30, 2020, but was postponed due to the novel Coronavirus pandemic.
+After a much delay, fans of Sandalwood superstar Kichcha Sudeep were expecting the release of his highly anticipated film Kotigobba 3 in theatres on Thursday (October 14).
+However, things didn't go as planned, as the film got delayed and later postponed to Friday, reportedly due to financial issues between the producers and distributors.
+Hours later, Sudeep put out a video requesting fans to not lose their cool stating that it is not anyone's fault.
+Well, all is well that ends well, and now Kotigobba 3 has finally hit the silver screens.

-The film directed by Shiva Karthik has been getting overwhelming reviews from audiences and critics alike.
+Well, the film directed by Shiva Karthik has been getting overwhelming reviews from audiences and critics alike.
 Going by the reviews online, looks like the film was worth all the wait.
-In fact, Sudeep's fans are on cloud nine and are trending the film's hashtags on social media to celebrate Kotigobba 3's success already.
-The fans have been loving the film's power-packed action sequences and of course Sudeep's intense performance, on-screen presence and captivating chemistry with the leading lady Madonna Sebastian.
+In fact, Sudeep's fans are on cloud nine and are trending the film's hashtags on Twitter to express their love for the superstar.
+Fans have been loving the film's power-packed action sequences and of course Sudeep's intense performance, on-screen presence and captivating chemistry with the leading lady Madonna Sebastian.
+Notably, the actress is making her Sandalwood debut with Kotigobba 3.

 Akshay Aruku: The Filmmaker With Creative Enthusiasm

-Putnanja Actor Satyajith Passes Away; Priyanka Upendra, Parul Yadav & Other Celebs Offer Condolences

-For the unversed, the actress, best known for her performance in Malayalam romantic drama Premam is making her Sandalwood debut with Kotigobba 3.
-Apart from the duo, Shiva Karthik's film also has Shraddha Das, P Ravi Shankar, Aftab Shivdasani, Abhirami, Nawab Shah and Danish Akhtar Saifi in prominent roles.
-Notably, Bollywood sensation Sunny Leone has also featured in the film for an item number.
+Shiva Karthik's film also features Shraddha Das, P Ravi Shankar, Aftab Shivdasani, Abhirami, Nawab Shah and Danish Akhtar Saifi in key roles.

-The Sudeep-starrer is sequel to the 2016 film Kotigobba 2.
-Directed by KS Ravikumar, Kotigobba 2 had story written by T Sivakumar, however, the latest film has storyline penned by the leading man himself.
-Though Kotigobba 3's filming began in 2018 in Belgrade, the film's shooting was halted due to the actor's other commitments and his back injury in 2019.

-Let us tell you that the Shiva Karthik directorial is Sudeep's first film to release post the pandemic.
-Interestingly, it is also the first big film starring a superstar to release in theatres after the second wave.
+The Sudeep-starrer is a sequel to his 2016 film Kotigobba 2 directed by KS Ravikumar.
+Interestingly, Kotigobba 3 has storyline penned by the leading man.
+Let us tell you that the Shiva Karthik directorial is the actor's first film to release post the pandemic.
+Interestingly, it is also the first Kannada film starring a superstar to release in theatres after the second wave.

 Well, as Kotigobba 3 finally hits the cinemas, let us check what Twitteratis think about the film.